xiaohua-chen/RISDA/README.md

 python RISDA.py --gpu 3 --lr 0.1 --alpha 0.5 --beta 0.75 --imb_factor 0.01 --dataset cifar100 --num_classes 100 --save_name simple --idx cifar_im100
 ```
 More details will be uploaded soon.

+Well, the accuracy is calculated in the code.
+The error rate reported in the paper is calculated by manually subtracting the accuracy from 100.

+For example, when Imbalance Factor is 20, according to the code, the result of code accuracy is 58.67, while the error rate reported in the paper is 100-58.67= 41.33.

+For another example, when Imbalance Factor is 200, according to the code, the result of code accuracy is 44.76, while the error rate reported in the paper is 100-44.76= 55.24.

 ## Acknowledgements
 Some codes in this project are adapted from [MetaSAug](https://github.com/BIT-DA/MetaSAug) and [ISDA](https://github.com/blackfeather-wang/ISDA-for-Deep-Networks).
 We thank them for their excellent projects.